Vendor Contracts Explained: 12 Key Components Every Vendor Agreement Needs

 #4.
 Can a vendor contract be amended after it is signed?

-Yes, most contracts include an amendment procedure that allows for changes to be made to the agreement of both parties.
+Yes, most vendor contract clauses or vendor agreements include an amendment procedure that allows for changes to be made to the agreement of both parties.

 #5.
 How do I handle disputes with my vendor?